raganwald/raganwald.github.com/_posts/2013-03-20-six-questions.md

 ### who

-I have a theory about Old Dogs.
-As is usual for blog posts, it is extrapolated from an extensive statistical study where `n=1`.
+I have a theory about Old Dogs.[^old] As is usual for blog posts, it is extrapolated from an extensive statistical study where `n=1`.
 My theory is that the reason young adults find it easier to learn things than old adults has to do with their emotional attachments to their sense of self-definition.

+[^old]: There is a saying that age is an attitude, not an amplitude.
+This goes double for the expression "Old Dogs."
+Please don't make ageist assumptions strictly because someone has a few battle scars and some grey hair.
+Likewise, don't get your hopes up high just because someone is more worried about acne than wrinkles.

 When you're nineteen, you are still looking for your place in the world.
 If you're currently programming in Python, you think it's a cool language, but if I ask you what you'll be doing in five years, you have no idea.
 To you, the world is changing at a breakneck pace and everything changes, therefore learning the new new thing is a part of life.